bionicop/Digital-Garden/Sem_5/Computer Network/Question-Bank.md

 A: In selective reject:

 - Receiver individually acknowledges each packet received using ACK/NACK.
 - Sender only retransmits those specific packets that receive NACK.
 - Other packets not requested for retransmission are buffered at receiver.
 - Ensures only erred packets are resent, not already correct ones.
 - More efficient use of bandwidth than Go-Back-N since only faulty packets are repeated.

-Let me know if you need any clarification on these explanations.